chandraveshchaudhari/brain-ai/README.md

 - [Future Improvements](#future-improvements)

 ## Introduction
-Brain-AutoML model is capable of scaling to any number of data types such as tabular, sentiment data, time series, and computer vision data.
-The architecture of Brain-AutoML is centred around the main component, Brain (Facade Design), which manages all internal parts.
+BMMA framework is capable of scaling to multiple modalities such as tabular, sentiment data, time series, and computer vision data.
+The architecture of BMMA is centred around the main component, Brain (Facade Design), which manages all internal parts.

 ### Authors
 <img align="left" width="231.95" height="75" src="https://raw.githubusercontent.com/chandraveshchaudhari/personal-information/initial_setup/images/christ.png">